 3. ERP revenue increased across all sectors, with administrative ERP, financial management software (FMS), and human capital management (HCM) experiencing strong growth rates of 7% and 10%, respectively.

-4. In North America, the ERP market is valued at over $10 billion
+4. According to the same above study, in North America, the ERP market is valued at over $10 billion

 5. The Asia-Pacific region is an emerging market expected to achieve a compound annual growth rate (CAGR) of 13.2% until 2026.